nicotine-plus/nicotine-plus/doc/RUNFROMGIT.md

 ## Clone the repository and run Nicotine+
 This is great if you're the only Nicotine+ user on your system and you want to test the latest version.
 Using a Python virtual environment (venv) is recommended, as this ensures Nicotine+ will run as intended.

+To get started, ensure that the `gobject-introspection` package is installed on your system, and then run the following:

 ```console
 git clone https://github.com/Nicotine-Plus/nicotine-plus.git
 cd nicotine-plus